GKV vs PKV Health Insurance Calculator

 FAQs

-Your employer pays the same amount toward your PKV as they would have contributed to GKV — but capped at the legal maximum.
-For 2025, this is approximately €421.76/month for health and €87.98/month for long-term care.
-If your PKV premium exceeds those caps, you pay the difference yourself.
+Your employer contributes the same amount toward your PKV as they would have paid into GKV — capped at the statutory maximum.
+In 2025, that cap is approximately €421/month for health insurance and €88/month for long-term care.
+If your PKV premium exceeds these caps, you cover the difference out of pocket.
+In GKV, the employer contribution automatically scales with your salary, which can be more valuable as income grows.